andreasvarga/MatrixEquations.jl/docs/src/index.md

 ### Version 1.1.1

-Minor release to fix upgrading problems to version v0.7.1 of LinearOperators.jl.
+Patch release to fix upgrading problems to version v0.7.1 of LinearOperators.jl.

 ### Version 1.1.0